Soontao/presentations/src/regular/open-source-2022.md

 > Open Source become more and more important in modern application development

-Could you list out some most frequent used open source projects in your daily work ?
+Could you list out some most frequently used open source projects in your daily work ?

 ---